 - Assume an allyship role in removing systemic barriers racialized and marginalized communities and the African diaspora encounter

 - Collectively reflect a range of interests of the Black community in fields such as, but not limited to:

 - Access to affordable housing and shelter

 The IDPAD Advisory Committee will meet every month or at a frequency as determined appropriate by the Committee.
 Members should expect a minimum time commitment of approximately six hours per month for the first six months, including meeting time.

-The first meeting of the IDPAD Advisory Committee will take place in September 2021.
+The first meeting of the IDPAD Advisory Committee took place in September 2021.
 The IDPAD Advisory Committee will be disbanded at the end of 2024 to coincide with the conclusion of the International Decade for People of African Descent.

 Committee members will receive an honorarium for their participation set at the rate equivalent to the Living Wage in British Columbia.